Reasons for a Denied Personal Loan

 Why do I keep getting denied for a small loan?

-The reasons for a personal loan denial can vary.
-Low income, a poor credit score, and other factors may be to blame.
-Often, however, you can gain insight about why your application was not approved and then work to secure funding in the future.
-If you are applying often for various forms of credit, that could be one reason why lenders are wary.
+The reasons for a personal loan denial can vary and may include having a low income or a poor credit score.
+However, you can gain insight about why your application was not approved and then work to secure funding in the future.
+Lenders could be wary if you often apply for various forms of credit.

 How can I get a loan when I can’t get approved?

 If you’ve been turned down for a personal loan, you might be able to bring on a cosigner and get approved.
-Or you could consider waiting and applying for a personal loan with a stronger application package.
-You can also seek a different form of funding, such as a home equity loan or a peer-to-peer loan.
+Another alternative is to wait and apply for a personal loan with a stronger application package.
+You can also seek a different form of funding, such as a home equity or a peer-to-peer loan.

 How hard is it to get a $30,000 personal loan?

-You may qualify for a $30,000 personal loan if you meet the requirements, which often include having a credit score of at least 580 to qualify and above 700 for more favorable terms.
+You may qualify for a $30,000 personal loan if you meet the requirements.
+These often include having a credit score of at least 580 to qualify and above 740 for more favorable terms.

 Photo credit: iStock/Milan Markovic